-- 2. Shift click on the image and the shape until both are selected. - 3.
-Select Format > Mask with Shape. - 4.
-Adjust the mask by moving the shape and resizing it with the handles. - 5.
+- Select the image you want to mask. - Select Format > Mask with Shape and choose one of the shapes listed. - 3.
+Adjust the mask by moving the shape and resizing it with the handles. - 4.
 Press Return to set the mask.